The genocide of the Herero and Nama

 Reservations are made for the two days only at the Shoah Memorial.

-Attention on Monday takes place at the German Historical Institute: 8, rue du Parc-Royal 75003 Paris
+Note that on Mondays it takes place at the German Historical Institute: 8, rue du Parc-Royal 75003 Paris

-The conference is complete.
+The symposium is complete.
 The remaining seats are in the broadcasting room and concern only the day of Sunday, February 26 at the Shoah Memorial.

 BOOK